 - The juggling you’ll need to do.
 Even hiring a property management service won’t solve all of your problems.
 It only means that instead of worrying about the wrong kind of tenant, you have to worry about the wrong kind of property manager.
 This manager may not communicate or regularly inspect and repair your property.

-If an employer isn’t subsidizing your relocation, being budget conscious is a necessity.
+When selling your home for job relocation, if an employer isn’t subsidizing your relocation, being budget conscious is a necessity.
 Even in the best circumstances, setting up in a new town can be costly until you determine the shortest commute, most affordable places to eat, reliable service providers, and the like.

 Where you move will also factor into the financial resources you’ll need.
-Most lenders will refuse to provide a new mortgage to a borrower unable to pay at least 20% of the home’s value up front, unless the borrower also purchases private mortgage insurance.
-Lenders also tend to have rules in place so homeowners can only have one “primary residence” or home occupied by the owner a majority of the time and for more than one year after purchase.
+Most lenders will refuse to provide a new mortgage to a borrower unable to pay at least 20% of the home’s value upfront, unless the borrower also purchases private mortgage insurance.
+Lenders also tend to have rules in place, so homeowners can only have one “primary residence” or home occupied by the owner a majority of the time and for more than one year after purchase.

 Selling your home can help in obtaining a primary residence mortgage for a new home.
 For example, the Federal Housing Administration (FHA) requires borrowers to hold only one of its mortgages at a time.
 So if you have an FHA mortgage on your original home, you will not be allowed to obtain another loan for a second home.